slowphil/texmacs-win-builder/README.md

 This repository provides tools to compile TeXmacs for windows in a fully automated way.
 Running the realeased executable should eventually build TeXmacs for windows and create the corresponding installer ([Ready-made such installers for TeXmacs are available here](https://github.com/slowphil/mingw-w64-texmacs/releases/latest)).

 The building process is done using the [MSys2/Mingw-w32/Mingw-w64](https://sourceforge.net/p/msys2/wiki/MSYS2%20introduction/) environment.
-The setup of the environment, the compilation and the packaging is done in a single step (no complicated how-to to follow!) by running [the released executable](https://github.com/slowphil/texmacs-win-builder/releases/download/0.94/texmacs-win-sdk-installer-0.94.7z.exe).
-This whole stuff is essentially a modified version of the [Git for Windows SDK](https://git-for-windows.github.io/#contribute) (many thanks to them for making this so easy).
+The setup of the environment, the compilation and the packaging is done in a single step (no complicated how-to to follow!) by running [the released executable](https://github.com/slowphil/texmacs-win-builder/releases/download/0.95/texmacs-win-sdk-installer-0.95.7z.exe).
+This whole stuff was initially (up to dec.
+2020) a modified version of the early [Git for Windows SDK](https://git-for-windows.github.io/#contribute) (many thanks to them for making this so easy).
+It is now a modified version of the msys2 installer, keeping the initial ease-of-use.

 ## Pros